 Renewable Energy Certificates - Renewable Energy Certificates (RECs) are tradable environmental commodities that represent proof that 1 megawatt-hour (MWh) of electricity was generated from an eligible renewable energy source.
 Universities should prioritize actual on-site campus emissions through energy efficiency, conservation behaviors, on-site generation, and fuel switching before pursuing RECs.
 REC initiatives have started by students through a petition proposing that the college purchase energy from a "green" energy cooperative (Connecticut).
 Students voluntarily pay a special fee to cover the additional costs to the college of the purchase.
 More than 75% of students signed the petition, and it won overwhelming support from the Student Government Association followed by unanimous approval by the college’s Board of Trustees.

 Carbon Offsets - A carbon offset is the process of reducing the net carbon emissions of an individual or organization, either by their own actions, or through arrangements with a carbon-offset provider.
-Offset credits are a less mature market than RECs and do not directly reduce your campus’ emissions, however, some universities have chosen to use them.
+Offsets used by other universities include forestation, avoided deforestation, methane capture and combustion, and supporting energy efficiency in local communities, Offset credits are a less mature market than RECs and do not directly reduce your campus’ emissions, however, some universities have chosen to use them.

 Green Building Design - In order to reduce greenhouse gas emissions almost immediately, campuses are investing in building energy efficiency by improving the energy performance of existing and new buildings.